How to Send Digital Coupons for Your Restaurant

 • Activate it to start using it in your email campaigns.

-At the top of the Redeem Link configuration page, you'll find instructions on how to add the link to the selected email service.
+At the top of the Redeem Link configuration page, Coupon Carrier shows the exact link or merge tag to add to your selected email service.

 Link copy image example, Mailchimp?